zTHiwin/HADES/README.md

 ## How to change Application (.exe) Name:
 Open build/x64/CMakeLists.txt or build/Win32/CMakeLists.txt
-In line 2, change the "HADESApp" to "<desired app name goes here>"
+In line 2, change the "HADESApp" to "desired app name goes here"